syuja/GreenPlumSetup/TUTORIAL.md

   d.
 [Data Loading] (#load)
     e.
 [Queries and Performance Tuning] (#tuning)

+**Before starting**:
-**Before starting**: run the start script, otherwise you will not be able to connect to the database.
+  1. run the start script, otherwise you will not be able to connect to the database.
     `[gpadmin@gpdb-sandbox]$ ./start_all.sh`
+  2. review basic [commands] (../docs/useful_commands)

-**Note**: there are two types of commands psql and bash commands; psql commands will begin with `#`
+**Note**: there are two types of commands psql and bash commands; psql commands will begin with `#`.

 <a id="tut"></a>
 ## [Tutorial] (TUTORIAL.md)

-what is a template??
+Templates are boiler plates for new databases.

 <a id="username"></a>
 ### 1. Create Username